BobCochran/mongoimg/README.md

 http://localhost:3000/

-You can add images in this way.
+You can add images by browsing to them within the form, and adding comments and an author name.

 Article2.js acts as a data access object and you can easily change the database and collection names.